 In order to deal with these stressors, here are a few ideas that other veterans have found to help with dealing with the monotony of civilian employment:

-- Find a hobby that is exciting, for example many veterans turn to target shooting on a competitive level
+- Find a hobby that is exciting; for example, many veterans turn to competitive target shooting.

 For more information, contact our partners at Hiring our Heroes.